 November 8, 2012

-Whether you’re pushed for time or just want an easy way to cruise around the sights, Hop-on Hop-Off bus tours have become a popular way to explore Dublin, with local guides providing plenty of entertaining facts and background history along the way.
+Whether you’re pushed for time or just want an easy way to cruise around the sights, Hop on Hop Off tours in Dublin have become a popular way to explore the city, with local guides providing plenty of entertaining facts and background history along the way.
 Open-top double decker buses are the vehicle of choice, with the high vantage point offering some great views of the capital.

 May 7, 2011